Visas

 • Korea's Ministry of Justice announced the '2030 이민정책 미래전략' on March 3, 2026, the country's most significant immigration policy shift in a generation.

-• The Top-Tier Visa (탑티어 비자) expansion to STEM professors and researchers is enacted as of March 3, 2026, with a target of 350 holders by 2030.
+• The Top-Tier Visa (탑티어 비자) expansion to STEM professors and researchers takes effect June 2026 (announced March 3, 2026 as part of the 2030 strategy), with a target of 350 holders by 2030.

 • The proposed consolidation of 39 employment visa subcategories into 3 skill tiers (고숙련/중숙련/저숙련) has no confirmed implementation date as of May 2026.